aligent/aws-cdk-waf-stack/README.md

 2. WAFStack

-    If you don't need a pipeline or Cross-account deployment, just use this WAFStack module.
+    If you don't need a pipeline or Cross-account deployment, just use this stack.
+See Step9 in the next section for further information.

 ## How to use: Creating a new WAFPipelineStack project